 Engagement - Active participation is critical to our course.
 Student will be evaluated on depth of thought, direction of perspectives, and overall benefit to the class and our collective learning.
-Attendance, interaction with guest speakers, online participation, and observed participation with your peer issue group will all play a role in your engagement grade.
+Attendance, interaction with guest speakers, online participation, etc. will all play a role in your engagement grade.